-The physiotherapist will teach you how to look after your new shoulder.
+The physiotherapist will help you to start moving your shoulder, usually after 1 to 2 days, and will teach you how to look after your new shoulder.

-Keep your wound dry for 4 to 5 days, and use a waterproof dressing when you have a bath or shower.
+Keep your wound dry for the first week, and use a waterproof dressing when you have a bath or shower.